42willow/pico-ultrasonic-rs/README.md

 The software uses the Pico's LEDs to give you some idea of what it's doing.

-1. Pico boots initializing the wifi drivers to access the onboard LED.
+1. Pico boots initializing the Wi-Fi drivers to access the onboard LED.
 2. Pico signals 2x1second blinks to show it is alive.
 3. Next it signals 5x1 second blinks to show it will connect to the specified AP.
 4. It will wait 2 seconds.